opentofu/opentofu/rfc/20240725-exclude-resources.md

 - In the `TargetTransformer`, remove any excluded resource or resource depending on an excluded resource from the graph

 ### Open Questions

+- Is `-exclude` the correct name for the flag?
+Maybe `-target-exclude`?

 ### Future Considerations